 And, just in case you don’t have access to one parked just down the road, Illustrations of restored vehicles give a modern visual access and insight into a fascinating vehicle.

-As for model makers, this book has beautifully illustrated contributions on modelling the “Famo” from Vinnie Branigan, Darren Thompson, Tony Greenland, Vitaly Mozharowski and Peter Zakanyi.
-Their models can only inspire other model makers.
+As for model makers, this book has beautifully illustrated contributions on modelling the “Famo” from: Vinnie Branigan, Darren Thompson, Tony Greenland, Vitaly Mozharowski and Peter Zakanyi.
+Their models can only inspire others!

 The famous “Famo” is a fascinating vehicle giving a great subject for the model maker and this book, “FAMO’s Sd.Kfz.
 9. 18 ton Zugkraftwagen.
 Armoured and unarmoured variants” is an indispensable source of information for the model maker and is also a great resource for historians.